xDBML in 5 minutes

 x_retention_days: 2555

-] { ... }These settings round-trip cleanly to Snowflake's Open Semantic Interchange (OSI), Atlan/Collibra/DataHub/Alation tag systems, Avro aliases, OpenAPI descriptions, and JSON Schema annotations.
+] { ... }These settings round-trip cleanly to Snowflake's Open Semantic Interchange (OSI), Collibra/DataHub/Open Metadata/Purview/Atlan metadata management systems, Avro aliases, OpenAPI descriptions, and JSON Schema annotations.

-- Query languages. xDBML doesn't replace SQL.
-It generates DDL; you still write
+- Query languages. xDBML doesn't replace or is a functional superset of SQL, Cypher, MQL, or GraphQL queries.
+The xDBML tool may generate DDL; you still write

 - Data quality rules, SLAs, ownership, pricing.
 Those belong in ODCS (Open Data Contract Standard), which wraps an xDBML schema with contractual metadata.